 - New communication technologies.
 3G, the internet, mobile phones, and wifi technology have all contributed to a world where people and information can be accessed from virtually anywhere.

-- Digitally formats.
-The digital format for storing information has revolutionized how all sorts of information, from photos, to documents, to music, to videos are stored and transmitted.
+- Digital formats.
+The digital format for storing information has revolutionized how all sorts of information—photos, documents, music, videos, and more—are stored and transmitted.

 - Multifunctional devices.
 Modern devices can often now perform multiple tasks, which would have been performed by many different devices previously.
 For instance, we now have single mobile devices that are a telephone, internet browser, camera, video player, webcam, music player, etc. all in one.

 Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other.— Carrie Snow
+It brings you great gifts with one hand, and it stabs you in the back with the other.

 The Advantages of Technology

 Internet and Mobile Technology Has Improved Home- and Work-Life

 Thanks to the internet and mobile technologies, we can communicate with anyone in the world and form relationships with people who are some distance away, rather than being limited to people within our physical vicinity.